Climate change in West Virginia: Ecosystems

 The state of West Virginia is 97% forested, and much of this cover is in high-elevation areas.
 These areas contain some of the last remaining stands of red spruce, which are seriously threatened by acid rain and could be further stressed by changing climate.
 These forests provide habitat for many plants and animals, including the varying hare, red squirrel, the endangered Virginia northern flying squirrel, and the threatened Cheat Mountain salamander.
 Whereas species of lower elevations at least have the potential to move upward in response to warming temperatures, those in high elevation areas do not.
 Given a sufficient change in climate, these spruce forests could be substantially reduced, or could disappear.

 West Virginia has the fourth highest number of caves (including 3,300 limestone caves) in the nation and 11 of the world's 50 longest caves.
-At least eight species of bats, including two that are federally endangered (Indiana bat and the Virginia bigeared bat), use caves as winter hibernation roosts or to raise young in the summer.
+At least eight species of bats, including two that are federally endangered (Indiana bat and the Virginia big-eared bat), use caves as winter hibernation roosts or to raise young in the summer.
 One cave protects over 5,000 Indiana bats each winter, and another contains the largest known concentration of hibernating Virginia big-eared bats as well as the largest known maternity colony.
 Higher-than-normal winter temperatures could boost temperatures inside cave bat roosting sites, which has been shown to cause higher mortality due to increased winter body weight loss in endangered Indiana bats (e.g., an increase of 9 °F during winter hibernation has been associated with a 42% increase in the rate of body mass loss).
 The south branch cave beetle is another endangered cave dweller.

 Another unique West Virginia ecosystem is in the Ice Mountain Preserve.
 In a small slope area there are 60 small holes and openings at the base of a rock talus whose vents blow 38 °F air year round.
 As a result, high elevation boreal plants group around the cold air vents, where ice can be seen well into May.
 The effects of gradually warming temperatures are already noticeable on Ice Mountain, and ice around the vents is disappearing earlier in the year.
 This could adversely impact the boreal plants found in this system.